What is radon?

-Radon testing - Radon has no colour, taste or smell but it can be measured using a radon detector.
+- Radon testing - Radon has no colour, taste or smell but it can be measured using a radon detector.
 While there is no completely safe level of radon, it is recommended that householders should carry out radon remediation work when the radon level is 200 Bq/m3.
 The action level for workplaces is higher, at 400 Bq/m3, as people generally spend more time at home than at work.
 So testing is an important way to protect yourself and your family.
-Link to EPA Office of Radiological Protection for more information on radon and testing.

-Avoid tobacco smoke - Smoking is the leading cause of lung cancer and causes many other health problems.
+- Avoiding tobacco smoke - Smoking is the leading cause of lung cancer and causes many other health problems.
 When smokers are exposed to high Radon levels in the home, the risk of lung cancer rises dramatically.
 The most important protection measure is to stop smoking.
-For help with quitting click here.